 After evaluating and ranking all proposals, the Chair of the Committee will determine which fund is most appropriate for supporting the top proposals.
 Thus, applicants need not indicate that they are applying for a particular award.
 The Committee will likely award about 28–30 grants in 2014.

 All applicants will be informed of the outcome of their application by 1 May 2014.
-The official announcement of awards will be made at the August 2013 AOU-COS meeting in Chicago, IL.
+The official announcement of awards will be made at the September 2014 AOU meeting in Estes Park.
+CO.

 Reporting and Accounting